minhazul-i/harvardx-ph525x-rafalab/README.md

 - The theoretical t-distribution result assumes the original observations/population are normally distributed.
 - As sample size increases, $s$ becomes a better estimate of $\sigma$, the extra uncertainty decreases, and the t-distribution approaches the standard normal distribution.

-* **QQ plot**

-A QQ plot compares the observed values in your data with the values we would expect from a theoretical distribution, such as a normal distribution.
+**QQ plot:** A QQ plot compares the observed values in your data with the values we would expect from a theoretical distribution, such as a normal distribution.

 - If the points lie roughly along the straight diagonal line representing the theoretical distribution, the data are reasonably close to that distribution.
 - If the points deviate substantially from the line, the data may not follow that distribution well.